 Our Cajun Pride

-CAJUNS ARE KNOWN FOR THEIR “Joie de Vivre” OR JOY OF LIFE.
+CAJUNS ARE KNOWN FOR THEIR “JOIE DE VIVRE” OR JOY OF LIFE.

 If it crawls, walks, or swims, we probably have a sauce to put it in and a song to sing about it.
 It’s a culture that designs and engineers elaborate apparatuses for cooking everything from whole pigs to “drunk” chickens.
 We put serious effort into having fun.
 Our families are the most important part of our culture, and family reunions and church on Sunday are nearly mandatory.